devotedmikae/devotedmikae/README.md

 3 ✦ You have a bad reputation: We don't want to hear it.
 If everyone considers you a bad person then you must have done something bad for them to hate you and earning such a profile.

+4 ✦ This one is personal but please DNI if you're constantly negative.
+We are EXTREMELY depressed and need positive interactions.
+If all you do is complain and cry, you're gonna take us down with you.
+We are trying very hard to heal ourselves, so please consider that.
+We know everyone have their own problems but we can't carry others anymore.

 </details>

 </div>